mcogswell/mcogswell.github.com/why_cat/index.md

 In this post I started to explore how we understand ConvNets through visualization.
-Current techniques focus on individual neurons and allow us to analyze patterns a ConvNet recognizes, but they don't show how those patterns relate one another.
+Current techniques focus on individual neurons and allow us to analyze patterns a ConvNet recognizes, but they don't show how those patterns relate to one another.
 The latter part is essential because ConvNets are supposed to work by composing more complex patterns out of simpler ones.
 I'll try to investigate the edges in my next post.